d-sonuga/myfxtracker/docs/docs/subscription.md

 * When a subscription is cancelled or when a charge fails or succeeds, a webhook notification is sent

+### Webhooks
+The webhook events that are sent for new subscriptions and for re-billing of subscriptions are the same: 'charge.completed'
+But the event for cancelling is 'subscription.cancelled'

 ### Things to consider
 * User's free trial isn't over
 * User's free trial is over